MYCOPATH, Vol 22, No 1 (2024)

 Biodegradation of polycyclic aromatic hydrocarbons in Basrah heavy crude oil by Aspergillus terreus

-Mustafa Abdul-Wahab Al-Dossary, Mustafa Abdul-Wahab Al-Dossary
+Mustafa Abdul-Wahab Al-Dossary, Mustafa Abdul-Wahab Al-Dossary, Firas M. Al-Khatib

 Abstract